Start a Check-in

 4. Choose a group

-You can check in 1 or more groups at this terminal.
+You can check-in one or more groups at this terminal.

-You can set a capacity for each group that is used in the check in.
+You can set a capacity for each group that is used in the check-in.
 The group will be highlighted in yellow when the capacity is reached but it won't stop you from checking more people in.
-This capacity is remember for next time.
+This capacity is remembered for next time.

 You can re-order the groups by clicking and dragging the bars on the left.
 This order is used to present the groups to the users during check in.

-Once you click a group - you are asked more questions.
+Once you select a group - you are asked more questions.

 a) Choose which labels to print, and what elements to output.